 Vegetable Glycerin (VG) - is made from plant-based oils, it is a clear, odourless and sweet liquid.
 It has a consistency similar to syrup.

-Current research suggests that e-cigs are less harmful when compared to smoking tobacco.
-However, e-cigarettes should not be used by non-smokers or young people.
+Current research suggests that vaping is less harmful when compared to smoking tobacco.
+However, they should not be used by non-smokers or young people.
 There has been a recent increase in information about the health effects of vapes and e-cigarettes and there is a growing concern that they are health-harming.

-Obviously, smoking anything at all isn’t good for your health, but, if you are already smoking tobacco, e-cigs are a better alternative.
+Obviously, smoking anything at all isn’t good for your health, but, if you are already smoking tobacco, vapes are a better alternative.
 If you would like help to stop smoking click here.

-E-liquid comes in lots of different flavours and under all sorts of different brand names.
+Vapes and refillable liquids come in lots of different flavours and under all sorts of different brand names.
 It’s debated, whether these flavours influence young people into trying them.
-There are also lots of vape influencers online who promote the use of e-cigs by doing tricks with them.
-This could be seen as appealing to young people but we also think this could appeal to adults too.
+There are also lots of vape influencers online who promote the use of e-cigs/vapes by doing tricks with them.
+Social media platforms are guilty of glamorising the use of vapes and often contain misinformation abut vaping.

-It’s also important to note that some e-liquid contains nicotine and it has been proven that young people's brain development can be affected by early exposure to nicotine.
+It’s also important to note that most e-liquid contains nicotine and it has been proven that young people's brain development can be affected by early exposure to nicotine.

-Developing a nicotine addiction, or habit of vaping through the use of e-cigs from a young age could lead to young people taking up smoking in the future.
+Developing a nicotine addiction, or habit of vaping through the use of vapes from a young age could lead to young people taking up smoking in the future.
 Non-smokers and young people should not use e-cigarettes/vapes.

 The UK has one of the most regulated e-cig markets in the world.